GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The beginning of wisdom for a programmer is to recognize the difference between getting his program to work and getting it right.
+> ### Sometimes we do get taken by surprise.
+For example, when the Internet came along, we had it as a fifth or sixth priority.
 >
-> ~ *Michael A. Jackson*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts